 You also can only elect to use the standard catch-up provision once under any 457 deferred compensation plan.
-For example, if you defer additional amounts for one year under the standard catch-up provision of the State of Oklahoma SoonerSave Plan and then join the City of Tulsa Deferred Compensation 457 Plan a few years later, you cannot defer additional amounts under the City of Tulsa 457 Plan's standard catch-up provision.
+For example, if you defer additional amounts for one year under the standard catch-up provision of the State of Oklahoma SoonerSave Plan and then join another employer's plan a few years later, you cannot defer additional amounts under the new 457 Plan's standard catch-up provision.